PaloAltoNetworks/panhandler/docs/examples/when_conditionals.rst

     # Example When Conditional
     #
     # In order to properly validate a config, it is often necessary to convert the XML structure to an object, which
-    # can then be used in jinja expression to perform basic logic and validation.
+    # can then be used in jinja expressions to perform basic logic and validation.
 These examples demonstrate how
     # skillets are optimized for this task.
     #